jasonmacduffie/isles-of-maga/races.md

 The Magfel, or High Elves, have the greatest influence on Magan culture.
 They are the aristocracy of the former Magfeli Empire that ruled over Maga, and have a natural talent for diplomacy and politics.
 Magfel are not as good in physical combat as Rubefel or Noctfel, but are much more talented in magic.

 On Honstrad, they controlled an empire that controlled their homeland of Autumn Marsh as well as the Rich Coast and part of Cyrilia.
-There were constant wars between the Magfel and the Dwarves over control over the western portions of Cyrilia.
+There were constant wars between the Magfel and the Bulgars over control over the western portions of Cyrilia.

 ##### Names